MNSGC-Ballooning/VentArrow/README.md

 42     | Initiate Cutdown					 | Extends the arrow for 10 seconds, then retracts automatically and checks for burst

 43     | Check cutdown status                | Returns success/fail based on altitude change over last 10 seconds

+44	   | Set hasBurst to true				 | Send to tell system burst has occured if not detected automatically

 1xxyy  | Open vent for xx min, yy sec		 | 5 digit input starting with 1.
 2nd and 3rd are minutes, 4th and 5th are seconds